object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 .. _minimal-pyproject-toml:

 .. code-block:: python3
-    :caption: A minimal :file:`pyproject.toml` which will make all the Python packages found in subfolders of the folder containing :file:`pyproject.toml` installable.
+    :caption: A minimal :file:`pyproject.toml` which will make the `my_package` package installable.

     [build-system]
     requires = ["hatchling"]